mark0-cn/blog/fuzz/afl++/AFL++: Combining Incremental Steps of Fuzzing Research 论文概述.md

 ## 3.4 Platform Support

 GNU/Linux, the fuzzer runs on Android, iOS, macOS, FreeBSD, OpenBSD, NetBSD and is packaged in several popular distributions like Debian, Ubuntu, NixOS, Arch Linux, FreeBSD, Kali Linux and more.

+## 3.5 Snapshot LKM

+fork() is wellknown to be a performance bottleneck for a large number of targets

+为了避免 fork 的瓶颈，利用 Snapshot LKM 技术